-Retail 1 SCENARIO Relocation of the carwash is being proposed to the structure on parcel B of the commercial shopping center LEGEND A Existing structure 5,000 sq. feet Proposed Relocation Main Street --- Setback Lines Commercial Complex Existing Gas Station & Carwash Retail 800 Sq.Ft.
-5,000 sq.feet Setback line Main Street Existing Gas Station & Carwash Retail 5,000 sq.feet Retail 5 000 sq.fe Permitted Not Permitted The relocation of the carwash is Can not meet Property Development permited as it complies with the Regulations.
-Relocation is not within the Property Development Regulations.
+Figure 1.F.4, Relocation and Expansion Retail 1 SCENARIO Relocation of the carwash is being proposed to the structure on parcel B of the commercial shopping center LEGEND 4000000 WILLIAM CONTROL OF THE CONTR A Existing structure 5,000 sq. feet Proposed Relocation Main Street --- Setback Lines Commercial Complex Existing Gas Station & Carwash Retail 800 Sq.Ft.
+5,000 sq.fee Setback line Main Street Existing Gas Station & Carwash Retail 5,000 sq.feet Retail 5 000 sq.fe Permitted Not Permitted The relocation of the carwash is Can not meet Property Development permited as it complies with the Regulations.
+Relocation is not within the setback line and lot coverage.